-I recently received my Ph.D. from the University of Wisconsin-Madison (advisor: Victor M. Zavala).
-In June 2021, I will start as a postdoctoral researcher at the Mathematics and Computer Science Division at Argonne National Laboratory.
-I spent the 2020 Summer at Los Alamos National Laboratory (worked with Carleton Coffrin and Kaarthik Sundar) and the 2018 Summer at Argonne National Laboratory (worked with Mihai Anitescu).
-I was an undergraduate researcher at Jong Min Lee's group at Seoul National University.
-My research interests include model predictive control, optimization algorithms (in particular, distributed algorithms for large-scale, nonlinear, continuous optimization problems), and their applications to large-scale energy infrastructures (such as natural gas and power networks).
-I am the main developer of structure-exploiting nonlinear optimization solver MadNLP.jl and nonlinear modeling pacakge SimpleNL.jl.
-I was the winner of the 2020 AIChE Annual Meeting CAST Directors’ Student Presentation Award (YouTube link) and a recipient of the Korea Presidential Science Fellowship, Kwanjeong Fellowship, and Grainger Wisconsin Distinguished Graduate Fellowship.
+Sungho Shin is a postdoctoral researcher at the Mathematics and Computer Science Division at Argonne National Laboratory (supervisor: Mihai Anitescu).
+He received his Ph.D. from the University of Wisconsin-Madison (advisor: Victor M. Zavala).
+He was a Summer intern student at Los Alamos National Laboratory (2020; worked with Carleton Coffrin and Kaarthik Sundar) and Argonne National Laboratory (2018; worked with Mihai Anitescu).
+He was an undergraduate researcher at Jong Min Lee's group at Seoul National University.
+His research interests include model predictive control, optimization algorithms, and their applications to large-scale energy infrastructures (such as natural gas and power networks).
+He is the main developer of nonlinear optimization solver MadNLP.jl and nonlinear modeling package SimpleNL.jl.
+He was the winner of the 2020 AIChE Annual Meeting CAST Directors’ Student Presentation Award, 2021 IFAC ADCHEM Young Author Award, and 2021 IFAC NMPC Young Author Award.
+He was a recipient of the Korea Presidential Science Fellowship, Kwanjeong Fellowship, and Grainger Wisconsin Distinguished Graduate Fellowship.